6- Practice problem 5-8. Find the centroid for the shaded area

 Find the first moment of area about the X-axis for the shaded area.

 d the integration of a strip of width (dx) and height (y-1) from xb to xa multiplied by (1+y)/2.
 A detailed estimate sketch shows how to derive the y-bar for the second strip from the X-axis.
-The details of the estimate of the first moment of area about the x-axis are given in the next three slides in detail.
+The details of the estimate of the first moment of area about the x-axis are provided on the next three slides.

 I have considered the second integration to simplify the calculation.